 As a part of its oversight responsibilities, the Board regularly monitors management's processes for identifying and addressing areas of material risk to the Company, including operational, financial, cybersecurity, legal, regulatory, strategic and reputational risks.
 In doing so, the Board receives regular assistance and input from its committees, as well as regular reports from members of senior management.
-While the Board and its committees provide oversight, management is responsible for implementing risk management programs, supervising day-to-day risk management and reporting to the Board and its committees on these matters.
+While the Board and its committees provide oversight, management is responsible for implementing risk management and reporting to the Board and its committees on these matters.

-The Audit Committee of the Board has been designated with primary responsibility for overseeing the assessment of financial, strategic, cybersecurity and other risks and the Company's general risk management programs.
+The Audit Committee of the Board has been designated with primary responsibility for overseeing the assessment of financial, strategic, cybersecurity and other risk, and the Company's general risk management programs.
+In carrying out this responsibility the Audit Committee regularly evaluates the Company's risk identification, risk management programs.
 In carrying out this responsibility, the Audit Committee regularly evaluates the Company's risk identification, risk management and risk mitigation strategies and practices.